msykutera/msykutera.github.io/_posts/2021-05-07-when-chang-of-property-name-breaks-whole-application.markdown

 var portfolioPosition = new PortfolioPosition(command.Name, command.Request);
 {% endhighlight %}

-Alright, but what if you have to create class and fill all of it's 50 properties.
+Alright, but what if you have to create class and fill all of it's 50 properties?
 Using constructor in that case would be messy.
-But you can always implement your own extension method that will do the mapping.
-For case above code would look like this:
+In those special situations you can always implement your own extension method that will do the mapping.
+For case described above code would look like this:

 {% highlight csharp %}
 public static class PortfolioPositionMappingExtensions